jacks-reid/farfromVULN/README.md

 ## TO DO:

-- Add in VPN capabilities to the VPC
+- ~~Add in VPN capabilities to the VPC~~
   - Add in PiVPN installation automation
   - Add in PiVPN VPN profile creation and distribution automation
   - Allow Kali ssh server password logins
 - Automate the creation of Kali profiles when a VPN profile is created
   - With appropriate shell, homedir, etc
 - Allow traffic to Kali only from VPN
-- Add in pwnable machines in the cloud
+- ~~Add in pwnable machines in the cloud~~
+  - Configure appropriate level of traffic outwards from vulnerable machines
+  - Automate the Vulnhub image AMI upload process
 - Add in beginner CTFd platform to mess around with
-  - Using a separate cloud in DigitalOcean
+  - Using a separate cloud in DigitalOcean?

 ## References